GuidoBisocoli/SFML3-Box2D3-Sandbox/README.md

 # SFML3-Box2D3-Sandbox
 A Sandbox made with SFML3 and Box2D3, great as a base for a 2D project with physics.
+You can spawn boxes and crates and grab them with the mouse.

 https://github.com/user-attachments/assets/8e3b8979-ff4f-410a-9c55-5cebe12edf67

 # Usage - Visual Studio
 - Add the following folders to you Additional Include Directories: